The classic piggy bank

 Seaman says today's teens may be the last generation to actually use paper checks.
 "Debit cards are becoming the preferred way for younger people to handle expenses," she says.
 "Now, checkbooks are only needed for paying things like the rent; everything else is done online."

 Gone, too, is the parental tutorial on how to reconcile a check register.
-"I haven't balanced my checkbook in four years because I'm dealing with things online," says Seaman.
+"I haven't balanced my checkbook in years because I'm dealing with things online," says Seaman.

 That doesn't mean teens don't still require some guidance.